MaineKuehn/usim/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-μSim - lightweight concurrent Simulations
+μSim - Lightweight Concurrent Simulations
 =========================================

 .. toctree::